poof-backup/poof/README.md

 --------------------------------------------

-The `poof.conf` and `rclone-poof.conf` configuration files are uploaded to the cloud if the poof! configuration file is included as part of the configuration.
+The `poof.conf` and `rclone-poof.conf` configuration files are uploaded to the cloud if the poof\! configuration file is included as part of the configuration.
 These files are stored in cleartext in the cloud storage, and can be viewed or downloaded by anyone with access permissions.